floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

   shuffle bits around before each chip's tick function is called.
-- For direct pin-to-pin connections it makes sense to assign the same bit position in different chip emulators to avoid 'runtime bit shuffling' from an output pin position of one chip to the input pin position of another chip.
+- For direct pin-to-pin connections it makes sense to assign the same bit position in different chip emulators to avoid 'runtime bit shuffling' from an output pin position of one chip to a different input pin position of another chip.
 Those direct pin-to-pin connections are different in each emulated computer system, so to make this idea work a specialized chip emulator needs to be 'stamped out' for each computer system.